 Dublin’s smallest yet most character-filled museum, the Little Museum of Dublin is located in a Georgian building on Stephen’s Green and spans three floors.
 With 5,000 artefacts donated or loaned directly from the people of Dublin, it paints an intricate picture of the city through the decades.
 Founded by Trevor White and opened in 2011, the museum has both permanent and temporary exhibitions that showcase the rich cultural heritage and social history of Ireland’s capital.

 With things as they are, there’s a one-way system in place, and contact details are collected.
-Your temperature is taken on entry, and face coverings are advised.
+Your temperature is taken on entry, and face coverings are required.
 The museum is open every day from 11 am–5 pm.
 Tickets cost €10, but students and senior citizens pay €8.
 Entry for all frontline workers is free – just show your work badge!
-Use code ‘Dublin2020’ if you’re buying tickets online for 10% off!
 When you’re done, pop into Hatch & Sons café in the basement, and present your ticket to get a 10% discount.

 Located on South William Street, this expansive Georgian townhouse is home to over 40 shops and restaurants.
 From food, bars, arts and tours to beauty, fashion jewellery and antiques, Powerscourt is an essential stop.

-It’s open from 11 am–5 pm Monday–Saturday, and 12 pm–5 pm on Sundays.
+It’s open from 10 am–6 pm Monday–Friday, 9 am-6 pm on Saturday, and 12 pm–6 pm on Sundays.
 Social distancing measures in place and hand sanitisation stations are dotted around the centre.
 The Pepper Pot Café has also installed protective screens at each of its tables to ensure a safe dining experience.

 Article @ Powerscourt